History of Pakistan: Medieval period

+Arab Caliphate

 After conquering the Middle East from the Byzantine Empire and the Sasanian Empire, the Rashidun Caliphate reached the coastal region of Makran in present-day Balochistan.
 In 643, the second caliph Umar (r.
-634–644) ordered an invasion to Makran against the Rai dynasty.
+634–644) ordered an invasion of Makran against the Rai dynasty.
 Following the Rashidun capture of Makran, Umar restricted the army to not pass beyond and consolidated his position in Makran.
 During the reign of the fourth caliph Ali (r.
-656–661), the Rashidun army the town of Kalat in the heart of Balochistan.
+656–661), the Rashidun army conquered the town of Kalat in the heart of Balochistan.

 During the reign of the sixth Umayyad caliph al-Walid I (r.
 705–715), the Arab military general Muhammad ibn al-Qasim commanded the Umayyad incursion into Sindh.
 In 712, he defeated the army of the Hindu maharaja Dahir of Aror (r.
 695–712) and established the caliphal province of Sind.
 The historic town of al-Mansura was administered as the capital of the province.
-Afterward, Ibn al-Qasim proceeded to conquer Multan, which subsequently became a prominent center of Islamic culture and trading.
+Afterward, Ibn al-Qasim proceeded to conquer Multan, which subsequently became a prominent centre of Islamic culture and trading.
 In 747, the anti-Umayyad rebel Mansur ibn Jumhur al-Kalbi seized Sind and was defeated by Musa ibn Ka'b al-Tamimi of the succeeding Abbasid Caliphate.
 In the 9th-century, Abbasid authority gradually declined in Sind and Multan.
 The tenth Abbasid caliph al-Mutawakkil (r.
 847–861) assigned the governorship of Sind to Umar ibn Abd al-Aziz al-Habbari, who founded the hereditary Habbarid dynasty and became the autonomous ruler of Sind in 854.
-Around the same time, the Banu Munnabih of the Quraysh established the Emirate of Multan.
-There were also north Indian and south Indian rulers including the Caliphate campaigns in India, where the Hindu rulers like the south Indian Emperor Vikramaditya II of the Chalukya dynasty and Nagabhata of the Pratihara Dynasty defeated the Umayyad Arabs, they were contained until only Sindh and southern Punjab.
+Around the same time, the Banu Munnabih established the Emirate of Multan while Ma'danids reigned over Sultanate of Makran.
 There was gradual conversion to Islam in the south, especially amongst the native Hindu and Buddhist majority, but in areas north of Multan, Hindus and Buddhists remained numerous.
 By the end of the 10th century CE, the region was ruled by several Hindu kings.

-A small region of Pakistan, Gwadar was under the Omani Empire.
-In the 1950s, Pakistan bought back the region.